-When an e-mail account is hacked or taken over, the attacker almost always uses that account to spread spam and viruses.
-If your friends, family, or coworkers are receiving e-mail from you advertising something like Viagra your e-mail is compromised.
+When an e-mail account is taken over, the attacker almost always uses that account to spread spam and viruses.
+If your friends, family, or coworkers are receiving advertising e-mail from you, your e-mail is compromised.
 Log into your e-mail and change your e-mail account password.

 Increased network activity

-For any attacker to take control of a computer, they must remotely connect to that computer.
+For any attacker to take control of a computer, they must remotely connect to it.
 When someone is remotely connected to your computer, your Internet connection will be slower.
 Also, many times after the computer is hacked it becomes a zombie to attack other computers.

 Installing a bandwidth monitor program on the computer can help determine what programs are using what bandwidth on your computer.
 Windows users can also use the netstat command to determine remote established network connections and open ports.